ripienaar/nmfw/README.md

 # NATS Micro Service Framework

 This is a framework powered by NATS Micro that generates a microservice from a Protobuf service definition.
+The goal is to go from `service.proto` to running a service in 5 minutes after supplying transport agnostic business logic requiring little or no NATS knowledge.

 Using NATS as a Microservice transport has significant advantages over HTTP but there has not really been a good effort made to leverage those features into a gRPC like framework.